NeoGeographyToolkit/StereoPipeline/docs/correlation.rst

 ISIS camera models account for all aspects of camera geometry, including both intrinsic (i.e. focal length, pixel size, and lens distortion) and extrinsic (e.g. camera position and orientation) camera parameters.
-Taken together, these parameters are sufficient to “forward project” a 3D point in the world onto the image plane of the sensor.
-It is also possible to “back project” from the camera’s center of projection through a pixel corresponding to the original 3D point.
+Taken together, these parameters are sufficient to "forward project" a 3D point in the world onto the image plane of the sensor.
+It is also possible to "back project" from the camera's center of projection through a pixel corresponding to the original 3D point.

 .. figure:: images/correlation/triangulation_400px.png